-The applied powder metallurgy process gave Al-Sn alloy almost without formation of other phases or contaminations.
+The applied powder metallurgy processes gave Al-Sn alloy almost without formation of other phases or contaminations.
 The exception is the formation of SnO, reasonably related to ball milling process; in facts, the longer is the ball milling process (one, two or three steps), the more oxide is formed.
 Despite the protective Ar atmosphere, contamination occurred.
-Suryanarayana reported that this is a critical and complex issue to be solved, because, even flushing inert gas in the container, some oxygen could not be removed from internal surfaces where it is absorbed [14].
-However, the use of Ar atmosphere is recommended to mitigate this issue [14].
 Therefore, a further process optimization could involve a better control of the environment in the jar during ball milling, e.g. using longer time to achieve vacuum before adding inert gas and/or using other gas atmospheres.
 Moreover, it could be interesting also to consider different time processes.